linusg/libjs-test262/README.md

 ## Current status

-As many of the testing utilities in test262's harness fail, the results are more or less useless.
-You'll see a few passing tests, but once LibJS can fully parse and execute those this will be more useful!
+As some of the testing utilities in test262's harness still fail to parse, the results are more or less useless.
+You'll see a few passing tests, but once LibJS can fully parse and execute them this will be more useful!

 ## Testing the test harness